-The Earned Income Credit is a tax credit for certain taxpayers who work and have earned income under \$55,952.
+The Earned Income Credit is a tax credit for certain taxpayers who work and have earned income under \$57,414 (maximum amount may be lower depending on filing status and number of eligible children).
 Taxpayers who qualify for and claim the federal EIC are allowed a refundable credit equal to 30% of the federal amount.
 If the credit due the taxpayer exceeds the amount of the total income tax payable for the year by the taxpayer, the excess amount of the credit will be refunded to the taxpayer without interest.
 You must enter the number of qualifying children, if any, in line 43a.
-Then, enter in line 43b the federal EIC amount from your U.S. Form 1040, line 18a.
+Then, enter in line 43b the federal EIC amount from your U.S. Form 1040, line 27a.
 Multiply this amount by 0.30 (30%) and enter the result in line 43.
 Be sure to fill out Schedule DI, Dependent Information, if you are claiming this credit for one or more qualifying children/dependents.
 Failure to do so will delay the processing of your return.

 If you choose to have the IRS compute your federal EIC, wait until the IRS notifies you of that amount before making an entry in line 43.
-If you do not receive this information before April 15, 2020, and you are expecting a refund, you may have additional time to file your return.
-See When to File Your Return on page 7 for more information.
+If you do not receive this information before April 19, 2022, and you are expecting a refund, you may have additional time to file your return.
+See When to File Your Return on page 6 for more information.
 For more information about the federal EIC, see IRS publication 596, available at irs.gov.